Proxitee/iOS-SDK/README.md

-# iOS-SDK
+# Proxitee iOS SDK

+## Introduction

-Proxitee iOS SDK to enable iOS apps to use the Proxitee platform
+The Proxitee iOS SDK allows you to enable your iOS devices to use the Proxitee platform, for more details on setup please visit http://proxitee.com/developers/

+## Changelog

+To see what has changed in recent versions of the Proxitee iOS SDK, see the [CHANGELOG](https://github.com/Proxitee/iOS-SDK/blob/master/CHANGELOG.md).